There is a section of Atlanta called the historic Westend where African Americans are being priced out due to gentrification.

 Like the Westend, other areas of Atlanta exist where African Americans have lost their footing in recent years or where there has been an influx of well-to-do newcomers.
 In the early 2000s, Kirkwood, Candler Park, and other communities on Atlanta's Eastside virtually flipped from majority black to majority white.
 Neighborhoods in The Old Fourth Ward on the city's Northside soon followed suit, with many of the poor unable to remain in the homes they had lived in for generations.
 It is a crisis the city must fix.

 White and middle-class African Americans moving back to the inner city of Atlanta is o.k. as long as locals are not displaced.
 It could help strengthen communities or provide more opportunities for a better way of life.
-But the primary goal should be to keep these areas intact for lifelong residents and newcomers to enjoy.
+However, the primary goal should be to keep these areas intact so that lifelong residents and newcomers can enjoy them.